ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/dns.md

 {{< deploy-laravel/navbar >}}

 This article covers setting up a custom domain name for your web app.
-I'll use `mylaravelproject.com` as an example in this guide, but you should of course change this to whatever domain name you'll be using.
+I'll use `mylaravelproject.com` as an example in this guide, but you should, of course, change this to whatever domain name you'll be using.

 ## Prerequisites